MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ## How does Product Visualize connect with Dynamics 365 for Sales?

-After logging in with your Azure Active Directory credentials, Product Visualize diplays organizations associated with your Dynamics 365 for Sales account.
-Opportunities and products associated with your organizations will automatically show up in the app, as will 3D models attached to your products.
+After you sign in with your Azure Active Directory credentials, Product Visualize displays organizations associated with your Dynamics 365 for Sales account.
+Opportunities and products associated with your organizations automatically show up in the app, as do 3D models attached to your products.

 ## Can I use Product Visualize to do remote sales?